Templarian/MaterialDesign-Site/src/content/guide-wcag.md

 ### Vector (SVG) vs. Rastor (PNG)

 For those designers reading this, you may understand the difference.
 But for those that don't, raster images, like PNG and JPG, are a pixel by pixel representation of an image.
 And vector images, like SVG's and fonts, generate images using math.
 This means, that no matter the scale of the image, a vector-based image will always be crisp.
-The goal is to always use raster-based images.
+The goal is to always use vector-based images.

 ### Use inline SVGs